SamJPick/sam-password/README.md

 * Use existing encryption keys for a password:
     1. Execute `sam-password -g sitename` to copy the password for `sitename` to the clipboard.
-This only works if `sam-password -n sitename` has previously been run, and `sitename`'s section has not been removed from `~/.sam-password-keys`.
+This only works if `sam-password -n sitename` has previously been executed, and `sitename`'s section has not been removed from `~/.sam-password-keys`.
-    2. Execute `xsel -b -c` to clear the clipboard after you use the password.
+    3. Execute `xsel -b -c` to clear the clipboard after you use the password.
 # Deleting encryption keys
 `sam-password` writes all encryption keys to `~/.sam-password-keys`.
 This file's formatting will be as follows: